IBM/aspera-cli/README.md

 * or with a value specified in a file: --key=@file:$HOME/.ssh/mykey
 * or with a value specified in an env var: --password=@env:MYPASSVAR

-A default configuration file can be created: $HOME/.aspera/aslmcli/config.yaml
+The default configuration file is: $HOME/.aspera/aslmcli/config.yaml

 Here is an example: